MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-local-ui.md

 ## Bootstrap methods

-After you have procured the hardware that you intend to use to set up your Azure Stack HCI system, you will bootstrap the hardware using one of the following methods:
+After you have procured the hardware that you intend to use to set up your Azure Stack HCI system, you bootstrap the hardware using one of the following methods:

 - **Site bootstrap key** - Use this method if you have many sites and servers to deploy Azure Stack HCI on - for example, hundreds or thousands of them.
 Make a site for all the deployments and prepare the physical devices.
 Then set up the devices so that they can access a home URL and get the configuration from Azure.
 Generate a site bootstrap key that is then distributed across all the deployments.
 Configure the devices via local web-based UI and connect to Arc and finally provision the devices.

-- **Multi-server Arc script file** - Use this basic method if you intend to deploy a few sites with a small number of servers per site.
+- **Multi-server Arc script file** - Use this basic method if you intend to deploy a few sites with a few servers per site.
 Use a local web-based UI to configure the devices and to provide a bootstrap file with an Arc script for registration.

 > [!NOTE]
 > This guide only covers the bootstrapping for Azure Stack HCI via the Arc script file.